learning-zone/css-basics/notes/css.md

 #### SASS basic concepts

-* Variables: Variables in SASS start with $ sign
+* **Variables**: Variables in SASS start with $ sign

-* Nesting: CSS lacks visual hierarchy while working with child selectors.
+* **Nesting**: CSS lacks visual hierarchy while working with child selectors.
 You have to write selectors and their combinations in separate lines.
 Nesting provides a visual hierarchy as in the HTML and increases the readability.

-* mixins: mixins are used to include a bunch of properties or group declarations together.
+* **mixins**: mixins are used to include a bunch of properties or group declarations together.
 It allows for the easy reuse of blocks of code.
 Use include to

-* Inheritance: extends are useful for sharing a generic definition with selectors rather than copying it in.
+* **Inheritance**: extends are useful for sharing a generic definition with selectors rather than copying it in.

 * If/Else Statements and loops

-* import: separating your codes in small pieces is helpful for expressing your declarations and increasing maintainability and control over the codebase.
+* **import**: separating your codes in small pieces is helpful for expressing your declarations and increasing maintainability and control over the codebase.

-* Math operations: can be used for standard arithmetic or unit conversions.
+* **Math operations**: can be used for standard arithmetic or unit conversions.

 #### Q. Explain the @include, @mixin, @function functions and how they are used.
 What is %placeholder?